morphym/zk-disorder/README.md

 ### Hyperchaotic Zero-Knowledge Privacy Protocol

 **ZK-Disorder** is a novel privacy primitive that abandons heavy arithmetic circuits (SNARKs/STARKs) in favor of **Chaotic Dynamical Systems**.
-By utilizing the `fract` hyperchaotic hash function, it achieves encryption and zero-knowledge proofs that are **50x orders of magnitude faster** and lighter than elliptic-curve alternatives;
+By utilizing the `fract` hyperchaotic hash function, it achieves encryption and zero-knowledge proofs that are **10-50x orders of magnitude faster** and lighter than elliptic-curve alternatives;

-providing classically impossible to break while current\nisq era quantum machine are also impossible, one of reason is because of 'fract' new highly novel design that leverage hyperchaotic dynamical system, leaving no vulunerability or leverage to current quantum computers.
+Providing security of classically impossible to break while being quantum (nisq era) conservative.

 > **Status**: Experimental / Research Grade.
 > **Primitive**: [FRACT-256](https://crates.io/crates/fract) (Hyperchaotic Sponge)